 As part of that promise, PROJECTZAWADI has developed a three-pronged system of student mentoring and support.

-Zinduka maintains a staff of two Counselors (one male and one female) who act as the liaison between families, schools and the student.
+Two Counselors (one male and one female) act as the liaison between families, schools and the student.
 Counselors regularly check-in with students both at their homes and at their schools.
 They work with students to set academic and life goals, provide basic career counseling, monitor student’s academic progress with the help of regular updates from the Guardian Teachers and support the student in any way needed.
 If there is an issue, whether it be academic, health and safety-related, or anything else the Counselors address it so that the student can continue to focus on their education.